 Step 1.
-Press Windows logo key on the keyboard, Input Troubleshooting and select the best match.
+Press the Windows logo key on the keyboard, input Troubleshooting and select the best match.

 Step 2.
 Select View all from the left side panel of the window.

 Step 3.
-Select System Maintenance from the listed options, click on Advanced button and check Apply repairs automatically option.
+Select System Maintenance from the listed options, click on the Advanced button and check the Apply repairs automatically option.